Nordica (airline)

-Nordica, part of the Nordic Aviation Group AS, is the state-owned Estonian flag carrier, a CPA capacity provider, headquartered in Tallinn, with its office premises in the vicinity of Tallinn Airport.
-The company operates both scheduled flights and operations under wet-lease contracts on behalf of other European airlines.
-Nordica also operates PSOs.
+Nordica, part of the Nordic Aviation Group AS together with its subsidiary Xfly, was an Estonian charter airline which was the also flag carrier of Estonia from 2016 to 2019, a capacity purchase arrangement provider, headquartered in Tallinn, with its office premises in the vicinity of Tallinn Airport.
+The company used to operate scheduled flights to Sweden, but those flights ceased in October 2023, and as of October 2023, the airline focused on operations under wet-lease contracts on behalf of other European airlines.
+Nordica also operated PSOs.
+The company shut down in November 2024 after negotiations to find a buyer fell through.